wmoreirae/photonbend/README.md

 [![FoV 180 degrees](examples/equidistant-rotated_small.jpg)](examples/equidistant-rotated.jpg)

 ### Combining it all
-The example bellow changes the photo `equidistant.jpg` from type `inscribed` to `full`, its lenses from `equidistant` to `rectilinear` and its FoV from `360` degrees to `140`.
+The example below changes the photo `equidistant.jpg` from type `inscribed` to `full`, its lenses from `equidistant` to `rectilinear`, and its FoV from `360` degrees to `140`.
 It is also rotated by `-90` degrees in pitch, `195` degrees in yaw and `0` degrees in roll producing the image `rectlinear-140-full-rotated.jpg`.

-> `photonbend alter-photo --itype inscribed --otype full --ilens equidistant --olens rectilinear --ifov 360 --ofov 140 --rotation -90 195 0 equidistant.jpg rectlinear-140-full-rotated.jpg`
+> `photonbend alter-photo --itype inscribed --otype full --ilens equidistant --olens rectilinear --ifov 360 --ofov 140 --rotation -90 0 195 equidistant.jpg rectlinear-140-full-rotated.jpg`

 [![Equidistant Projection (lens)](examples/equidistant_small.jpg)](examples/equidistant.jpg)
 [![Equisolid Projection (lens)](examples/rectlinear-140-full-rotated_small.jpg)](examples/rectlinear-140-full-rotated.jpg)